better built futures

 Region: United Kingdom

-HU is deeply honoured to find our team has been shortlisted as codesigners for the Grenfell Tower Memorial.
-With thanks to project partners New South and fellow project codesigners Black Females in Architecture, FBM Architects and Atelier Solstice.
+Habitat Unit is deeply honoured to find our team has been shortlisted as codesigner for the Grenfell Tower Memorial.
+With gratitude to partners New South, Black Females in Architecture, FBM Architects and Atelier Solstice.

 Highlighted Project: Planning Mountain Communities